cwzhou/Analyses/README.md

 ...
 * need to update this list

+## Summary

+This GitHub repository contains two folders: ~/Simulations and ~/RDA, which store reproducible codes for all computational work in the manuscript.
+Within each folder, Project1_CR is for the competing risk endpoint, Project2_multiCR is N/A for now, and Project3_RE is for the recurrent event endpoint.
+Please select accordingly.

+1. Competing Risks (CR)
+:folder:Simulations
-Use bash script S2value.sh to submit all cluster jobs implementing each simulation setting on Slurm.
+For cluster computing, run the bash script CR_S2value.sh to submit all jobs implementing each simulation setting on Slurm.

-2. PAD data analysis
+:folder:RDA
-The cohort data is not publically available but the analysis code is provided here.
+The PAD observational cohort data is not publically available but the analysis code is provided here.

+2. Recurrent Events (RE)
+:folder:Simulations

+:folder:RDA

 ## File Descriptions